 If a community that traditionally has made everything painstakingly by hand switches to robots, magic, machines, etc. to make goods, expect trouble.
 In all likelihood, either the goods produced will turn out to be unusable, or the robots, machines, etc. will become dangerous, and the characters will be forced to return to the old ways with An Aesop about the value of tender loving care.
 Ironically, an actual economic problem will result from the hordes of people who have no jobs and will no longer have the power to purchase the goods produced.
 It is called a consumption crash.
 It is also never brought up in these scenarios.

-Unlike the other Star Trek series, Star Trek Insurrection has an Anvilicious Luddite aesop, where a peaceful and agrarian Space Amish race that swore off advanced technology is victimized by corrupt Federation officials who want to study how to replicate the natural phenomena that grants them eternal life.
+Unlike the other Star Trek series, Star Trek: Insurrection has an Anvilicious Luddite aesop, where a peaceful and agrarian Space Amish race that swore off advanced technology is victimized by corrupt Federation officials who want to study how to replicate the natural phenomena that grants them eternal life.
+Although Picard did not start pulling rank until he realized that the villains were planning to destroy the phenomena too.
 This is a bit of a Berserk Button among some Star Trek fans, since Gene Roddenberry's original vision of the series was to promote the benefits and promise that technology could bring.

 Characters in S.M.
 Stirling's Emberverse series of books seem perfectly happy being thrown back into pre-industrial state.
 A mysterious force disables all electricity, gunpowder, and steam power.
 This reults in most of humanity dying from starvation and the survivors reverting to agrarian communities.
 Although a few can be heard pining for modern conveniences (most commonly deoderant and birth control), more often than not you'll hear them say how much happier they are and that this was the way humans were meant to live.
 Of course, it must be pointed out that those who survived tended to be Renn Faire patrons, ranchers, history professors, survivalists, and the Society for Creative Anachronism.
 There's also the fact that pining miserably for the lost world is not good for one's mental health.